Aashritha2810/Notique-A-Minimalist-To-Do-List-for-Productivity/README.md

 1. Clone or download this repository
 2. Open `index.html` in any web browser
 3. Start adding your notes!
+4. Do the same with the CSS and JAVASCRIPT file

 ##  Note